-14.5.5 BDLC Stop Mode
+14.4.1.5 BDLC Stop Mode

-This power-conserving mode is entered automatically from run mode whenever the CPU executes a STOP instruction or if the CPU executes a WAIT instruction and the WCM bit in the BCR register is set previously.
+This power-conserving mode is entered automatically from run mode whenever the CPU executes a STOP instruction or if the CPU executes a WAIT instruction and the WCM bit in the BCR1 is set previously.

-In this mode, the BDLC internal clocks are stopped, but the physical interface circuitry is placed in a low-power mode and awaits network activity.
+In this mode, the BDLC internal clocks are stopped but the physical interface circuitry is placed in a low-power mode and awaits network activity.
 If network activity is sensed, then a CPU interrupt request will be generated, restarting the BDLC internal clocks.
+See 14.8.2 Stop Mode.

-14.5.6 Digital Loopback Mode
+14.4.1.6 Digital Loopback Mode

 When a bus fault has been detected, the digital loopback mode is used to determine if the fault condition is caused by failure in the node's internal circuits or elsewhere in the network, including the node's analog physical interface.
-In this mode, the receive digital input (RxPD) is connected to the transmit digital output (TxPD) to form the loopback connection.
-TxPD is not observable at the output pin.
+In this mode, the transmit digital output pin (BDTxD) and the receive digital input pin (BDRxD) of the digital interface are disconnected from the analog physical interface and tied together to allow the digital portion of the BDLC to transmit and receive its own messages without driving the J1850 bus.